 - E85 is an Ethanol fuel blend containing up to 85% Ethanol and 15% Gasoline.
 In most cases at the pump currently, your gasoline has only 10% Ethanol.

-- E85 is primary produced using renewable products such as corn and grain.
+- Corn and Grain are primarily used to to produce E85, which is a renewable product.
 One bushel of corn can yield roughly 2.5 gallons of fuel Ethanol.

 - E85 burns cleaner than regular gasoline because of the high oxygen content and is less chemically complex than gasoline.
 It can reduce benzene and hydrocarbon emissions.